Contradictions Collapse

 Contradictions Collapse is the debut studio album by Swedish extreme metal band Meshuggah.
-The album was released in 1991 by Nuclear Blast.
+It was released on 1 May 1991 by Nuclear Blast.
 Contradictions Collapse was originally titled (All This Because of) Greed.
-The album leans more towards a thrash metal and alternative metal sound than the band's later works, featuring heavy riffs and influences of hip hop and industrial dance in the drum patterns.
+The album leans more towards a thrash metal sound than the band's later works, featuring heavy riffs and influences of industrial dance in the drum patterns.
 It was re-released as a digipak with an incomplete version of Meshuggah's second EP, None, in 1998, with no liner notes or lyrics included in the booklet.
+It is the only album to feature Jens Kidman on rhythm guitar, as well as Fredrik Thordendal on lead vocals in some tracks.

-Critical reception
+Reception

-Allmusic critic Steve Huey wrote: "Although it's not quite as accomplished as their later work, it's certainly a worthwhile listen, especially for devoted fans."
+AllMusic critic Steve Huey wrote: "Although it's not quite as accomplished as their later work, it's certainly a worthwhile listen, especially for devoted fans."

 Track listing

-The first 4 tracks from the None EP were included as bonus tracks on the 1998 reissue.
+The first four tracks from the None EP were included as bonus tracks on the 1998 reissue.